 "That was kind of the turning point to being able to make games a much bigger part of my career," Osili-Wood explains, "So then there were lots of opportunities after that, and now it's something that obviously I do quite a lot."
 That's something of an understatement - you might recognise Osili-Wood from the events she's hosted for PlayStation, Pokémon, Ubisoft and many other big-name brands in the industry.
 She was named by GamesIndustry.biz as one of the 100 most influential women in gaming.

-This is her first time hosting a BAFTA awards show, though, and Osili-Wood does seem thrilled by the opportunity.
-“I mean, it’s astonishing,” she says.
-“You never think that you’ll be hosting a BAFTA award ceremony, so that alone is a really incredible moment.
-And I’m hugely honoured that they’ve chosen me to host this year, because, long before I became involved with BAFTA, I loved the work that they do with games.”
+The 2021 ceremony was her first time hosting a BAFTA awards show, though, and Osili-Wood did seem thrilled by the opportunity.
+"I mean, it's astonishing," she said at the time.
+"You never think that you'll be hosting a BAFTA award ceremony, so that alone is a really incredible moment.
+And I'm hugely honoured that they've chosen me to host this year, because, long before I became involved with BAFTA, I loved the work that they do with games."

 Osili-Wood, who also sits on the strategy-shaping BAFTA Games Committee, adds that BAFTA "has always treated games as though the craft was something to be celebrated - that there was artistic excellence within games and that went without saying.
 It's something I've always been incredibly excited about.
 And I think that they bring a prestige to the industry that perhaps we don't get, and that we should.
 And so, to be able to host a BAFTA Games Awards ceremony is a dream.
 It's a dream come true.
 And they're an incredible team to work with.
 They're people who care so deeply about games and about sharing what makes video games so incredibly special.
 And so I'm absolutely thrilled and can't wait."